angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 At 2 :card[Underground Sea], :card[Daze] is unlocked as a reliable option.

-## I am seeing lists with two Thassa's Oracles in, what does the 2nd do?
+## I am seeing lists with two oracles in, what does the 2nd do?

 The second Oracle (main or side) can have a number of uses.
 It helps increase resilience against effects like :card[Extract] when they are aggressively used,